-N protein is the sole protein constituent of the helical nucleocapsid (38-52 kDa)
+N protein is the sole protein constituent of the helical nucleocapsid (38-52 kDa).
+This protein bind along the RNA genome.
 N protein provides no protection for its genome against ribonucleases.
-The N protein is a phosphoprotein, (with serine and threonine residues).
-The role of phosphorylation is not clear, may be modulate RNA-binding affinity, transcription elongation, or N oligomerization.
+The N protein is a phosphoprotein.
+The role of phosphorylation is not clear, may be modulate RNAbinding affinity, transcription elongation, or N oligomerization.